Childbirth-related post-traumatic stress disorder

-Childbirth-related post-traumatic stress disorder is a psychological disorder that can develop in women who have recently given birth.
+Childbirth-related post-traumatic stress disorder (PTSD) is a psychological disorder that can develop in women who have recently given birth.
+There are over 140 million births that occur in the world annually.
+Up to 50% of women describe their childbirth experiences as "traumatic."
 This disorder can also affect men or partners who have observed a difficult birth.
 Its symptoms are not distinct from post-traumatic stress disorder (PTSD).
 It may also be called post-traumatic stress disorder following childbirth (PTSD-FC).
+Symptoms of childbirth-related PTSD include anxiety, flashbacks, and fear of losing one's child.

 Signs and symptoms

+About 4.7% of mothers develop childbirth-related PTSD.
 Examples of symptoms of childbirth-related post-traumatic stress disorder include intrusive symptoms such as flashbacks and nightmares, as well as symptoms of avoidance (including amnesia for the whole or parts of the event), uncomfortable sexual intimacy, discomfort being touched, abstinence, fear of pregnancy, and avoidance of birth- and pregnancy-related issues.
-Symptoms of increasing stress can be sweating, trembling, being irritated, and sleep disturbances.
+Symptoms of increasing stress can be sweating, trembling, being irritatable, and sleep disturbances.

 Other examples of symptoms of paternal childbirth-related post-traumatic stress disorder include anxiety, or intense fear of losing either the child or their partner who is giving birth to it.
 This can lead to difficulties in the father-child connection.

+Although there is much information about childbirth related PTSD within mothers, the data is representative of white mothers.
+Many Black, Latina, and Asian mothers described to experience obstetric racism following their traumatic birth experiences.
+The racism faced by POC mothers has led to an increase in medical mistrust and fear of undergo racism for future children.
+The mistrust and stress experienced further intensifies maternal disparities, leading to poorer health outcomes and discouragement from receiving prenatal and postnatal care.

 Cause

-Birth can be traumatic in different ways.
+Giving birth can be traumatic in many different ways.
 Medical problems can result in interventions that can be frightening.
 The near death of a mother or baby, heavy bleeding, and emergency operations are examples of situations that can cause psychological trauma.
 Premature birth may be traumatic.

 Emotional difficulties in coping with the pain of childbirth can also cause psychological trauma.
 Lack of support, or insufficient coping strategies to deal with the pain are examples of situations that can cause psychological trauma.
+For some mothers, giving birth is a profound and monumental moment in their lives.
+Therefore, having complications and a painful experience can be discerned negatively.
 However, even normal birth can be traumatic, and thus PTSD is diagnosed based on symptoms of the mother and not whether or not there were complications.

 Additionally, in the process of birth, medical professionals who are there to aid the birthing mother may need to examine and perform procedures in the genital regions.
+These examinations can directly impact the patient's overall emotional and physical well-being, thus contributing to symptoms of childbirth-related PTSD.

 The following are correlated with PTSD: